lgorkemt/dockerize-vuejs-app/README.md

 docker build -t vuejs-cookbook/dockerize-vuejs-app .

-- run an isntance of your image with the command:
+- run an instance of your image with the command:

 docker run -it -p 8080:8080 --rm --name dockerize-vuejs-app-1 vuejs-cookbook/dockerize-vuejs-app